pydanny/pydanny.github.com/packages/python_slugify_p1.rst

     >>> slugify(u"straße") # German for road
     u"strae"

 If you read German, you'll know that the default Django ``slugify()`` function is converting the word 'road' to nonsense.
 For sites dealing with internationalization, this won't do.
 So over three years ago while at Mozilla_, Pinterest_ engineer `Dave Dash`_ created `unicode-slugify`_.
-From then we could do this:
+From then on we could do this:

 .. _`Dave Dash`: https://twitter.com/davedash
 .. _Pinterest: http://pinterest.com